 Here’s a fun and easy fall or Halloween craft that also encourages fine motor skills!
 Fine motor activities are great for developing and strengthening those smaller finger movements which will help your little ones when they are ready to start writing.

-You can also try this activity if you are studying spiders with your kids.
+You can also try this spider web activity if you are studying spiders with your kids.
 Whatever the reason, this one turns out beautiful each and every time!

 Get outside and try this today!